Cocker Spaniel Breed Council

 EYES

 Kennel Club /British Veterinary Association eye test for Glaucoma, Generalised PRA, and Centralised PRA.
-This is a requirement for all people breeding for both the dog and bitch on an annual basis.
+This is a requirement for all people breeding for both the dog and bitch on an annual basis (every 3 years for predisposition to Glaucoma).
 Only animals tested clear should be bred from.
 This test is performed by one of the recommended panel of eye specialists.
-More information on the eye scheme and a list of eye panellists can be found at http://www.bva.co.uk/public/chs/eye_scheme.asp
+More information on the eye scheme and a list of eye panellists can be found at https://www.bva.co.uk/Canine-Health-Schemes/Eye-scheme/

-There is also now a DNA test for GPRA (also known as prcd-PRA) which is available from the American company, Optigen.
+There is now a DNA test for GPRA (also known as prcd-PRA) which is available from the American company, Optigen.
 It is a one-off test done from a small sample of the dog’s blood, which is sent away to the US for analysis, resulting in the dog being declared clear, a carrier, or affected with the disease.
-This is now a recommended test for Cocker breeders who are members of the Kennel Club Accredited Breeder Scheme.
+This is now a required test for Cocker breeders who are members of the Kennel Club Accredited Breeder Scheme.
 For more information on the Optigen test, visit www.optigen.com.
+It is also possible to carry out this test using Antagene in France: https://www.antagene.com/en/chien/english-cocker-spaniel

 HIPS